CodeForPhilly/ops/doc/ansible.md

 ../script/console ansible-playbook [playbook-name]
 ```

-## node-init.yml
+## Playbooks

+### onboard-node.yml

+This playbook will run all of the steps necessary to configure a
+brand new host to run docker-compose projects.
+This is the playbook
-This playbook should be run on newly provisioned instances.
+which should be run against any newly provisioned instances.
+It will
+only succeed the first time it is run since it runs the node-init.yml
+playbook.
+This playbook will execute the following workflow:

+- node-init.yml
+- node-patch.yml

+### node-init.yml

+This playbook handles initializing a new server's Ansible environment.
-It assumes that the first login must be performed as the root user
+It assumes that the first login must be performed as the root user.
-and handles initializing the server's Ansible environment.
-This
-playbook should only run successfully once, as it will disable
+This playbook should only run successfully once, as it will disable
 root user logins as its final action.

+### node-patch.yml

+This playbook will perform patching on any hosts it is run against
+and reboot them if they have been patched.
+It operates on one host
+at a time and fails if there is any failure on the host.